We have made changes to our website. Can't find what you're looking for?

 Water Industry Diversity & Inclusion Steering Committee

 The Water Industry Diversity & Inclusion Steering Committee (WIDISC) brings together representatives from each of the defined entities in the water sector to collaborate on gender equality work and provide a policy and advocacy role.
-Membership primarily consists of staff who are leading or implementing diversity and inclusion-related work within their entity.
-The group meets on a quarterly basis.
-For more information please contact:
+Membership primarily consists of staff leading or implementing diversity and inclusion-related work within their entity.
+The group meets every quarter.

 Local Government Community of Practice

-For more information, or to join the CoP, please contact the Commission at enquiries@genderequalitycommission.vic.gov.au
+For more information or to join council colleagues in any of the above options, please contact the MAV at genderequality@mav.asn.au.

 Gender Equality Higher Education Network

-The Gender Equality Higher Education Network welcomes all staff across universities responding to the Act.
+The Gender Equality Higher Education Network welcomes all university staff responding to the Act.
 The monthly network aims to be a useful, safe, online drop-in space to share insights, challenges, and experiences and seek solutions together.
-The discussion/attendance is not recorded, and Chatham House Rule applies.
+The discussion/attendance is not recorded, and the Chatham House Rule applies.
 The Commission attends every 3 months to provide updates and support.

 Updated